ms264556/Hackery/pages/DecryptRuckusBackups.md

 ## Ruckus Crypt bash Functions (using Python)

-> Python turned out to be really slow to work with bytes (80 seconds to process a ~170MB ZoneDirector image on my PC), so this is more ugly and complicated than the C# version below.
+> Python is really slow.
+To keep things speedy(ish), this code is more ugly and complicated than the C# version below, and uses lots of memory.

 ```bash
 function rks_encrypt {